Para[ismy]normal

 🎛️ PIMN’s Meter Picks

-• GQ EMF-390: Detects and monitors electromagnetic fields (EMF), electric fields (EF), and radio frequency (RF) radiation as well as provides what the signals are coming from: wireless/cell phones, WiFi, Cell Towers, Mixed, etc.
+GQ EMF-390: This device detects and monitors electromagnetic fields (EMF), electric fields (EF), and radio frequency (RF) radiation while also identifying the sources of signals: wireless/cell phones, WiFi, Cell Towers, Mixed, etc.

-• Want to know more about the KII?
-Read this article with its full, in-depth analysis of the tool before deciding if it is worthy of a place in your go-kit!
+KII meter: Provides single-axis readings only, is not very sensitive, and can be prone to false-positives.
+Want to know more about the KII?
+Read this article for a full, in-depth analysis of the tool before deciding if it deserves a place in your go-kit!

-Bonus tip: listen to our Tech or Trick Episode "When the ghost is just a radio" to learn more about how to understand more how our tech gets triggered by very normal things.
+Bonus tip: Listen to our Tech or Trick Episode "When the ghost is just a radio" to learn how to better understand how our tech gets triggered by very normal things.

 ⚠️ Practical Use & Pitfalls

-• False Positives: EMF spikes are often caused by unseen tech—electrical panels, hidden wiring, or even wristwatches.
+False Positives: EMF spikes can often be caused by unseen technology—electrical panels, hidden wiring, or even wristwatches.

-• Noisy Environments: Investigate in low-tech or unplugged spaces when possible to reduce interference.
+Noisy Environments: Whenever possible, investigate in low-tech or unplugged spaces to reduce interference.

-• EMF Sensitivity Claims: Some believe high-EMF environments cause nausea, hallucinations, or dread.
-While this hasn’t been conclusively proven, it’s worth logging if multiple people report physical reactions in a “hot zone.”
+EMF Sensitivity Claims: Some individuals believe that high-EMF environments can cause nausea, hallucinations, or feelings of dread.
+While this hasn’t been conclusively proven, it’s worth documenting if multiple people report physical reactions in a “hot zone.”

 PIMN Protocol